d3s-trento/contiki-uwb/README.md

-# Contiki-based software package for the DecaWave EVB1000/DWM1001 platforms
+# D3S Contiki-based systems and Contiki OS port for the DecaWave EVB1000/DWM1001 platforms

 ## Overview
+This repository contains the systems made by the d3s group of the University of Trento and their port of Contiki OS for the DecaWave (now Qorvo) EVB1000 and DWM1001 platforms onto which these systems are built.

+## Contiki OS port
 [Contiki](https://github.com/contiki-os/contiki) is an open source operating system that runs on constrained embedded systems and provides standardized low-power wireless communication.

-This repository contains a Contiki OS port for the DecaWave (now Qorvo) EVB1000 and DWM1001 platforms and includes our implementations of Glossy, Crystal and Weaver communication protocols, as well as UWB ranging primitives.

-## Package Features
+### Package Features
 This package includes support for:
 * Contiki system clock and rtimers
 * Watchdog timer
-* Serial-over-USB logging using printf (ans/or RTT for DWM1001)
+* Serial-over-USB logging using printf (and/or RTT for DWM1001)
 * LCD display
 * LEDs
 * Rime stack over UWB